couchbasecloud/terraform-provider-couchbase-capella/README.md

 }
 ```

+Now build the terraform provider from this source code

+`go build -o <PATH>`

 ### Configuring Programmatic Access

 In order to set up authentication with the Couchbase Capella provider a V4 API key must be generated.
 We need base 64 encoded api-key